frontity/docs/docs/isomorphic-react.md

 This means that all the code in a Frontity project should be prepared to be executed both on the server-side and in the client-side.

 {% hint style="info" %}
 This is specially important when we import npm packages to use them in our Frontity project.
-For example, [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) is native in client-side but not in Server Side, so we should use [a `fetch` that works in both Client & server-side](https://api.frontity.org/frontity-packages/core-package/frontity#fetch)
+For example, [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) is native in client-side but not in Server Side, so [a `fetch` that works in both Client & server-side](https://api.frontity.org/frontity-packages/core-package/frontity#fetch) is recommended
 {% endhint %}

 Every time we access a page the first load is rendered from the server and from there the navigation is done in the client-side ([this allows a SEO friendly behavior while maintaining a good UX](https://medium.com/capital-one-tech/why-everyone-is-talking-about-isomorphic-universal-javascript-and-why-it-matters-38c07c87905))